-Develop curiosity and encourage children of grade 4 to test every object featured here with a magnet.
-This labeling worksheet features images of objects, figure out which of the objects is magnetic and write in the space provided.
+Develop curiosity and encourage 4th grade children to test every object featured here with a magnet.
+This printable labeling worksheet features images of objects, figure out which of the objects is magnetic and write in the space provided.

-Snip the pictures of objects, sort them as magnetic or non-magnetic and glue them in the appropriate columns of the T-chart featured in this worksheet, recommended for kids of second and third grades.
+Snip the pictures of objects, sort them as magnetic or non-magnetic and glue them in the appropriate columns of the T-chart featured in this worksheet.

 Follow-up the vocabulary-cum-definition chart with this magnetism-matching worksheet.
 Review the knowledge of grade 5 and grade 6 children as they read the terminology associated with magnets and correlate it with the correct description.

-Add-on to your knowledge with this fill-in-the-blanks worksheet with answers.
+Add-on to your knowledge with this fill in the blanks worksheet pdf with answers.
 Read each sentence carefully and supply the missing terms.
-Recapitulate and track learning of grade 6 and grade 7 students in the process.
+Recapitulate and track learning of 6th grade and 7th grade students in the process.

-Blend learning with fun and watch how kids of grade 2 and 3 are fascinated with magnets and play endlessly with them.
+Blend learning with fun and watch how kids are fascinated with magnets and play endlessly with them.
 Let kids predict, test and record if the objects are magnetic or not using this experiment template.

-Get your pennies, nickels, dimes, quarters and half-dollars ready and let fourth and fifth grade children have a blast as they predict which coins are magnetic and which are not.
+Get your pennies, nickels, dimes, quarters and half-dollars ready and let 4th grade and 5th grade children have a blast as they predict which coins are magnetic and which are not.
 Help them understand the composition of each coin in the process.

 All metals are not magnetic!
-This is exactly what students of grades 5 and 6 will figure out, employing this magnetic experiment worksheet involving metals.
+This is exactly what students will figure out, employing this printable magnetic experiment worksheet involving metals.
 First predict, then test and draw conclusions of which metals are magnetic and which are not.

 The blank template gives you the freedom to test materials of your choice.
 Make a list of objects, predict if they are magnetic or not and then use a magnet to conclude if your predictions were right or wrong.
 Get started on an experimenting spree!